OpenDSA/OpenDSA/RST/en/IS/GraphIntro.rst

 Each edge of an undirected graph connecting Vertices :math:`u` and :math:`v` is represented by two directed edges: one from :math:`u` to :math:`v` and one from :math:`v` to :math:`u`.
-Figure :num:`Figure #Undirected` illustrates the use of the adjacency matrix and the adjacency list for undirected graphs.

 Which graph representation is more space efficient depends on the number of edges in the graph.